Geeni Security Camera Review 2025: Affordable Security Cameras

 - Plug-in: Plug-in cameras require a power source, ideally a wall outlet.

 - Battery: Battery-powered cameras are rechargeable, which means you can put them up anywhere within your Wi-Fi’s reach.
-The battery life varies, but the iHome Insight model promises a four-month battery life.
+The battery life varies, but models like the Geeni Freebird and Vista promise up to four months of battery life on a single charge, with the Vista supporting optional solar panels for continuous power.

 - Hardwired: The Geeni Sentry is Geeni’s only hardwired option.
 It replaces an existing floodlight with a power rating between 100 and 240 volts.